-Let s study some facts, temperament, price, and other important factors to know about when raising Cocker Spaniels.
+Let s study some facts, temperament and other important factors to know when raising Cocker Spaniels.

 Fun facts about the English Cocker Spaniel